schilkp/schilkp.github.io/content/projects/PmodADC/index.md

 3.3V FPGA signals to 5V.
 The shift register outputs are buffered by two octal logic buffers which are powered directly from the 5V reference.

-The DAC and sample & hold amplifier feed a LT1711 comparator, chosen for it's low offset voltage and speed.
+The DAC and sample & hold amplifier feed a LT1711 comparator, chosen for its low offset voltage and speed.

 ### Power